Last updated on August 8, 2020

 Truth: After 15 years of making payments, you won’t even own half your home.
 This is because only a small percentage of your payments go towards the asset itself, most goes towards fees and interest.

-Truth: Unfortunately when Americans pay off their mortgage, it’s to refinance or buy another home.
+Truth: Unfortunately when Americans pay off their mortgage, it’s usually to refinance or buy another home.

 You Can Buy Your Dream Home!